/ EN

 Grave of Lord Tsunataka (Second Lord)

-Lord Tsunataka was known for his talents in the arts, particularly painting, studying under Kano Eiun and producing many works.
+Lord Tsunataka excelled in literature and arts, and was particularly talented in painting, studying under Kano Eiun and leaving behind many works.

-He also formally established Gesshoji as the Matsue Domain’s family temple and promoted its development.
+He was also the person who officially designated Gesshoji Temple as the family temple of the Matsue domain and proceeded with its development.

 He passed away suddenly in 1675 at the age of 44.